snotbane/penny/wiki/dynamics/decoration.md

 - Unique to Penny
 - Prevents skipping dialogue / prodding the typewriter, except during `wait`
 - Use for very important pieces of dialogue
+- Dialogue can still be skipped entirely if holding skip
 - No arguments
 - Usage: